General Policy Information

 IX.
 NCIC/III Audit

 A. The Captain of the Audit, Policy and Research Section will assign personnel to conduct regular audits of the Department’s Criminal History Records Inquiries.

-B. The Department audits will be completed biannually and the results of these audits will be reported to the Deputy Chief of Administration.
+B. The Department audits will be completed biannually and the results of these audits will be reported to the Chief of Staff.

 C. The audit will look for any violations of the CJIS Security Policy, The WSP User Acknowledgement, and Department Policy.
 Violations include but are not limited to: